greggirwin/red-hof/code-analysis/README.md

 A separate benefit from `foreach [:value]` kind of filters is leverage of **fast lookups** on hash tables.
 A drawback is that all `-each` funcs will have to support `/same` and `/case` refinements to control comparison strictness.

+Another benefit is that we can add inline filters into `map-each/self` or `map-each` that uses items' indexes.
+Whereas if we pass the result of `filter` into `map`, we **can't affect the original and we lose the index info**.

 **Value filters**